Koh Hong Travel Guide: Phang Nga Bay’s Best Island (Krabi)

 1. Admire the beauty of Hong Lagoon

-The jewel of Koh Hong Island is the Hong Lagoon which can only be reached through a narrow passageway between huge limestone cliffs.
+The jewel and one of the top things to see on Koh Hong Island is the Hong Lagoon which can only be reached through a narrow passageway between huge limestone cliffs.

-The color of the water at Hong Island Lagoon changes depending on the tide and the weather conditions (sunny, cloudy), and the angle from which you observe it.
+Fun fact: The color of the water at Hong Island Lagoon changes depending on the tide and the weather conditions (sunny, cloudy), as well as the angle from which you observe it.

-While you can find WiFi practically everywhere, in hotels, cafes, restaurants, and even beach bars, having a reliable mobile package in Thailand is the way to go.
-We recommend the affordable eSIM packages from Thailandesim, where you also get a local number for ride-hailing and other services.
+We recommend affordable eSIM packages from Thailandesim, where you also get a local number for ride-hailing and other services.

 Tip: Shipped Away readers get 5% off with the code SHIPPEDAWAY